-- (a) An employee who is a contributing member may elect to have an amount of their current salary, paid into the Local Government Superannuation Scheme by the employer of behalf of the employee each pay period; - (b) The contribution made by the employer on behalf of the employee will represent a deemed contribution.
-A deemed contribution is made on behalf of the member and is paid from gross salary, thus effectively reducing the taxable salary of the employee; - (c) An employee may elect to vary the amount of salary sacrifice at any time during the life of this agreement consistent with the rules of the fund; - (d) The employee's substantive gross salary for all purposes, including but not limited to superannuation, annual leave, annual leave loading and long service leave, shall be the pre-sacrificing salary. - (e) The Parties agree that the introduction of salary packaging arrangements will not result in additional cost to the employer, including fringe benefit tax. - (f) The parties shall agree to the items capable of being included in the salary package.
+- 5.5.1.
+There is no limitation to the amount that can be salary sacrificed to superannuation, however, the concessional (before-tax) contributions cap limits the amount that can be contributed and receive the concessional tax rate of 15 percent.
+An employee should consider whether any additional salary which is sacrificed to superannuation would exceed the contributions cap which attracts additional tax. - 5.5.2.
+The contribution made by the employer on behalf of the employee will represent a deemed contribution.
+A deemed contribution is made on behalf of the member and is paid from gross salary, thus effectively reducing the taxable salary of the employee. - 5.5.3.
+An employee may elect to vary the amount of salary sacrifice at any time during the life of this agreement consistent with the rules of the fund. - 5.5.4.
+The employee's substantive gross salary for all purposes, including but not limited to superannuation, annual leave, annual leave loading and long service leave, shall be the pre-sacrificing salary. - 5.5.5.
+The Parties agree that the introduction of salary packaging arrangements will not result in additional cost to the employer, including fringe benefit tax. - 5.5.6.
+The parties shall agree to the items capable of being included in the salary package.

-The parties to this Agreement understand that the requirements of the Superannuation Guarantee Charge scheme will be met as a minimum.

-Where an employee(s) receives entitlements under the Workers Compensation and Rehabilitation Act 1986, the Corporation will continue to meet the contributions of the Superannuation Guarantee Charge Scheme as a minimum.
+- 5.5.7.
+The parties to this Agreement understand that the requirements of the Superannuation Guarantee Charge scheme will be met as a minimum. - 5.5.8.
+Where an employee(s) receives entitlements under the Return to Work Act 2014, the Corporation will continue to meet the contributions of the Superannuation Guarantee Charge Scheme as a minimum.

-5.6 Superannuation
+Clause 5.6 Superannuation

-The parties agree that until 31 December 2011 the Corporation will pay employer superannuation contributions in respect of each employee into Local Super.
-From 1 January 2012, Local Super will remain the default fund where employees do not advise a superannuation fund for receipt of contributions.
+Membership of the fund known as 'Salarylink' is no longer available and new members are not being accepted, however, existing members will still be able to contribute to 'Salarylink' unless suitable alternative arrangements are made by StatewideSuper.

-Choice of fund will apply from 1 January 2012 with all new employees to be provided with a standard choice form to enable them to select a fund in accordance with relevant legislation.
-For any employee that does not provide a choice form within an appropriate period, as determined by the Corporation, all contributions will be paid to Local Super.

-"Local Super" means the superannuation scheme established under the Local Government Act 1934 (SA) that continued in existence under Part 2 of Schedule 1 of the Local Government Act 1999 (SA) (1999 Act), and continues in existence under a trust deed dated 25 November 2008 (Trust Deed) pursuant to amendments to the 1999 Act that took effect on 1 January 2009 and as amended from time to time.

-The amount of the employer superannuation contribution will be:

-- (a) For each employee who is making "Salarylink Contributions" to Local Super: - (i) 3% of the employee's salary; and - (ii) any additional contributions which the employer is required to pay in respect of the employee pursuant to the Trust Deed as advised by Local Super from time to time to finance the Salarylink benefit for the employee; and - (iii) any additional superannuation contributions which the employer agrees to pay in respect of the employee.
+- 5.6.1.
+Choice of Fund applies and enables existing and new employees to have the option to nominate a superannuation fund of their choice in accordance with the applicable legislation.
+For any employee that does not provide a Choice of Fund form within the requisite period determined by the employer, all contributions will be paid to Statewide Superannuation Pty Ltd ABN 62 008 099 223 (AFSL 243171) Trustee and RSE Licensee of Statewide Superannuation Trust ABN 54 145 196 298 (StatewideSuper). - 5.6.2.
+'StatewideSuper' means the superannuation scheme that merged with the Local Government Superannuation Scheme ('Local Super') which was established under the Local Government Act 1934 (SA), continued in existence under Part 2 Schedule 1 of the Local Government Act 1999 (SA) (1999 Act) and then continued in existence under a trust deed dated 25 November 2008 (Trust Deed) pursuant to amendments to the 1999 Act that took effect on 1 January 2009, before merging with Statewide Super pursuant to the provisions of the Local Government (Superannuation Scheme) (Merger) Amendment Act 2012. - 5.6.3.
+The amount of the employer superannuation contribution will be: - (a) For each employee who is making "Salarylink Contributions" to Statewide Super: - (i) 3% of the employee's salary (or as amended); and - (ii) any additional contributions which the employer is required to pay in respect of the employee pursuant to the Trust Deed as advised by Statewide Super from time to time to finance the Salarylink benefit for the employee; and - (iii) Any additional superannuation contributions which the employer agrees to pay in respect of the employee.